aliasgar1k/aliasgar1k.github.io/_tabs/about.md

 ---
-layout: about
+# the default layout is 'page'
-icon: fas fa-about
+icon: fas fa-info-circle
-order: 3
+order: 4
 ---

 # whoami